History of Galatasaray S.K.: Derwall and Denizli era: 1984–1992

 German coach Jupp Derwall (1927–2007), shocked observers by turning down several job offers in the Bundesliga in favour of accepting the manager's position at Turkish club Galatasaray.
 At the time, Turkish football was not well regarded in Europe, and Turkish clubs had never made any real impression on the international scene.
 The arrival of Derwall, an internationally respected and experienced coach, changed this perception, and his tenure at Galatasaray is often credited with having helped spark the revival in the fortunes of Turkish football.
 As well as winning one national championship and one Turkish Cup, Derwall's time in Istanbul also involved his introducing modern Western European training techniques and tactical ideas to the Turkish game.
-Therefore, he's regarded as the revolutionizer of Turkish football.
+Therefore, he is regarded as the revolutionizer of Turkish football.
 Two of Turkey's most respected coaches, Fatih Terim and Mustafa Denizli, both trained under Derwall during his time in Turkey, and have been quick to praise Derwall's influence.

 Derwall retired from coaching with Galatasaray in 1987; despite speculation that he might take over as manager of the Turkey national football team, he chose instead to return to Germany and enjoy his retirement.

 Derwall's assistant coach Mustafa Denizli took his position after Derwall left.
 Denizli kept Galatasaray on the road to progress with success.
 It was not luck, nor coincidence, but the outcome of the years of hard work, when Galatasaray made a historic run for Turkish football and reached the semi-finals of the Champions League of 1989.

-The Fifth Dynasty (1992–2002): Top of Europe
+The Fifth Dynasty (1992–2002): top of Europe

-Alp Yalman era: 1990-1996
+Alp Yalman era: 1990–1996

 Alp Yalman was elected as the club president in 1990, a position he held for six years.
-Galatasaray S.K. won two league titles, two national cups, and two national super cups, while Alp Yalman was the president.
+Galatasaray won two league titles, two national cups and two national super cups while Alp Yalman was the president.
 He usually worked with German coaches, Karl-Heinz Feldkamp, Reiner Hollmann and Reinhard Saftig.
 Besides domestic success, Galatasaray drew the attention of observers after eliminating Manchester United at the UEFA Champions League knockout stage in 1993.
 Development in Turkish football continued, led by Galatasaray under Alp Yalman's presidency.